A Taste of China: Sichuan Cuisine with Paul Young

 - Pour oil through a strainer over the ingredients in the bowl.
 Discard the star anise, but set aside cooked peppercorns.

-- Stir everything in the bowl together and allow to sit overnight at room temperature.
+- Stir everything in the bowl together and allow it to sit overnight at room temperature.

 - Store in the refrigerator; stir well before using.